The experts contradict each other. The science keeps changing. Here's what actually holds up.

 Huberman recommends magnesium threonate.
 Attia prefers glycinate.
 Patrick says both.
 Which do you take?

-Where experts diverge and the reasoning why.
+Where experts diverge — and why.

 Consensus Report